syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 </table>
 ## Text file

 Essential DocIO supports to convert the Word document into Text file and vice versa.
-The following code snippet shows how to convert the Word document into text file.
+The following code example shows how to convert the Word document into text file.

 {% highlight c# %}
 [C#]

-//Load a template document
+//Loads a template document

 WordDocument document = new WordDocument("Template.docx");

-//Saving the document as text file
+//Saves the document as text file

 document.Save("WordToText.txt", FormatType.Txt);

-//Close the document
+//Closes the document

 document.Close();